diffblue/gitlab/doc/update/removals.md

 GitLab administrators can no longer perform actions on protected branches or tags unless they have been explicitly granted that permission.
 These actions include pushing and merging into a [protected branch](https://docs.gitlab.com/ee/user/project/protected_branches.html), unprotecting a branch, and creating [protected tags](https://docs.gitlab.com/ee/user/project/protected_tags.html).

+### GitLab.com importer

+The [GitLab.com importer](https://docs.gitlab.com/ee/user/project/import/gitlab_com.html) was deprecated in GitLab 15.8 and is removed in GitLab 16.0.

+The GitLab.com importer was introduced in 2015 for importing a project from GitLab.com to a self-managed GitLab instance through the UI.

+This feature was available on self-managed instances only.
+[Migrating GitLab groups and projects by direct transfer](https://docs.gitlab.com/ee/user/group/import/#migrate-groups-by-direct-transfer-recommended) supersedes the GitLab.com importer and provides a more cohesive importing functionality.

+See [migrated group items](https://docs.gitlab.com/ee/user/group/import/#migrated-group-items) and [migrated project items](https://docs.gitlab.com/ee/user/group/import/#migrated-project-items) for an overview.

 ### GraphQL API: Runner status no longer returns `PAUSED` and `ACTIVE` values

 WARNING: